aminobutyric/under-llm-governance/docs/architecture.md

 policy decision.
 Output is bounded by bytes, lines, matches, and duration before it is returned to either the model or user.

 File operations use workspace-relative paths.
-On Linux, the implementation should use file-descriptor-relative operations and secure resolution beneath an already-open workspace root.
-Symlinks and special files are denied by default.
+On Linux, the implementation uses file-descriptor-relative operations beneath an already-open workspace root and opens path components without following symlinks. `Clean`, `resolve`, and string-prefix comparisons are not authorization mechanisms.
+A future `openat2` backend may strengthen and simplify this implementation, but it must preserve the same package contract.

+Every tool result has per-call byte, line, match, and duration limits plus a task-wide context budget.
+Truncation is explicit in the structured result.

 ### Workspace manager

 Creates a per-task disposable copy beneath application-owned state.
+The copy walker never follows symlinks and refuses files that change identity while being copied.
+It applies built-in secret exclusions, user exclusions, and `.gitignore` exclusions before reading file bytes.
+The same exclusions are enforced again by read and search tools.

-The original directory is initially read-only input.
-Changes are reviewed as a diff and are promoted to the original only through a separate, explicit operation.
+The original directory is read-only input.
+Each successful patch produces a new workspace generation.
+The controller exports a diff artifact; it has no MVP operation that writes the diff back into the original directory.
+Workspaces and containers are destroyed after export or discard.
+Retaining a workspace is an explicit user action, not the default.

-Promotion must detect that the original changed after the task began.
-On a conflict, it stops rather than overwriting newer user work.
+### Patch transaction

+The controller serializes workspace mutations. `apply_patch` parses and validates every path and hunk against the current generation, constructs the complete result in an unreferenced staging generation, and checks its manifest.
+Only then does task state point to the new generation.
+A validation, write, or crash failure leaves the previous generation active and returns a structured failure; incomplete generations are never exposed to the model as current.

+This is atomic from the task state machine's perspective.
+It does not claim that separate host files can be updated in one filesystem transaction.

 ### Sandbox runner